lvguowei/lvguowei-website/content/post/sicp-goodness-fib.md

 >If yes, **read SICP!!!**

 Every programmer at some point has studied fibonacci numbers, mostly likely as an interview question.
-Just in case you forgot it, let's give the definition here:
+Just in case you forget it, let's give the definition here:

 >fib(0) = 0